Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Methodological Background

-To modify the soil models by reducing their trainable parameters while not degrading the models' performance, we fine-tune their hyperparameters following the next procedure.
-To begin, in the first column of Table \ref{Table:model_hyperparameters}, we list the state-of-the-art soil models in italic font \cite{soil_texture_one_dimensional_CNN_2019}, while our customized models are listed in bold.
-We also differentiate them by the addition of the term ``Justo'' to their names.
-In the subsequent columns of the table, for our models, we utilize bold font to highlight the hyperparameters that we modify compared to the soil models.
-Taking into account the promising nature of 1D-CNNs as lightweight models for on-board deployment, we focus the hyperparameter optimization exclusively on them, and we omit this optimization for 2D-CNN models.
-The modifications to hyperparameters, which are elaborated on in the following section, are a direct outcome of the subsequent hyperparameter fine-tuning process.
+To adapt the soil models for deployment in space by reducing their trainable parameters while not degrading their performance, we initially investigate the relevance of each neural layer and subsequently conduct hyperparameter fine-tuning.
+In the first column of Table \ref{Table:model_hyperparameters}, we list the state-of-the-art soil models in italic font, while our customized models are listed in bold.
+We also differentiate our models by the addition of the term ``Justo'' to their names.
+In the subsequent columns of the table, for our models, we utilize bold font to highlight the hyperparameters that we modify with respect to the soil models.

-To optimize hyperparameters of 1D-CNNs, we begin by assigning them intuitive values that can yield acceptable performance.
-Then, we conduct a search using a hyperparameter grid, defined from the previous values, to identify the optimal combination of hyperparameters.
-This involves training and evaluating the resulting models with cross-validation and selecting the model with the highest overall accuracy.
-However, considering the high dimensionality of HSI data, we randomly choose only 2 million spectral signatures (approximately 10\% of the training data), since training hundreds of models based on the multiple grid combinations would be exceedingly time-consuming, if the complete training set would have been used.
-Additionally, while evaluating the grid models through cross-validation, we restrict the evaluation to just two fold permutations to further decrease computation time.
-We note that it is not fully necessary to use the entire training set for hyperparameter tuning during grid search, as our goal is to obtain the optimal hyperparameters, yet within a reasonable time frame.
-Upon deciding the optimal hyperparameters, during the model training phase presented later, we certainly utilize all training pixels.
+Taking into account the promising nature of 1D-CNNs as lightweight models for on-board deployment, we focus the hyperparameter optimization exclusively on them, and we omit the optimization for 2D-CNN models.
+The modifications to the hyperparameters in Table~\ref{Table:model_hyperparameters} further discussed in the following section, are a direct outcome of the hyperparameter fine-tuning process.
+Namely, we begin by assigning them intuitive values that can yield acceptable performance.
+Then, we conduct a search using a hyperparameter grid, based on the initial values, to identify the optimal combination of hyperparameters.
+To accommodate the high dimensionality of HSI data, we randomly choose only 2 million spectral signatures (approximately 10\% of the training set) to reduce the time needed for the grid search.
+Additionally, while evaluating the grid models through cross-validation, we restrict the process to only two fold permutations to further decrease computation time.